Ahmad Yani: Assassination

 Yani spent the evening with official callers; at 7:00 pm, he received a colonel from the Supreme Operations Command.
 General Basuki Rahmat, divisional commander in East Java, then arrived from his headquarters in Surabaya.
 Basuki had come to Jakarta to report to Yani of his concerns over increasing Communist activity in East Java.
 After complimenting his report, Yani asked him to accompany him to his meeting the next morning with the President to relay his account.

 When Yani’s would-be abductors came to his home and said he was to be brought before the President, Yani asked for time to bathe and change clothes.
 When they refused, he angrily slapped one of the soldiers, then tried to shut the front door of his house.
 One of his assailants then opened fire, killing him.
 His body was taken to Lubang Buaya on the outskirts of Jakarta and, with the bodies of other murdered generals, was thrown down a disused well.

 The corpses were disinterred on 4 October, and all were given a state funeral the next day, being buried at the National Main Heroes’ Cemetery in Kalibata, South Jakarta.
 On the same day, Yani and his colleagues were officially declared Pahlawan Revolusi (“Heroes of the Revolution”) by Presidential Decision No. 111/KOTI/1965.
 Yani’s was posthumously promoted from lieutenant general to a 4-star general (Jenderal Anumerta).

 After the assassination, Mrs Yani and her children moved out of their Latuharhary Street home, and she helped transform the house into a public museum.
 It is preserved largely as it was in October 1965, from the furniture to the bullet holes in the front door and walls.
-Today, many Indonesian cities have roads named after Yani, and the Ahmad Yani International Airport in Semarang is named after him.
+Today, many Indonesian cities have roads named after Yani, and the Jenderal Ahmad Yani International Airport in Semarang is named after him.